Course Outline

 7. Launching Instances

-Module 11: AWS Managed Services & Database Using Python SDK
+Module 11: AWS Managed Services & Database Using Python SDK for Government

-• Describe Amazon DynamoDB for Government
+• Describing Amazon DynamoDB for Government

-• Create Tables Using Python SDK
+• Creating Tables Using the Python SDK

-• Put Item in Using SDK
+• Putting Items Using the SDK

-• Query Using Python SDK
+• Querying Using the Python SDK

-• Delete Item Using SDK
+• Deleting Items Using the SDK

-Module 12: AWS RDS (Theory Only)
+Module 12: AWS RDS (Theoretical Overview for Government)

-• Describe Amazon RDS for Government
+• Describing Amazon RDS for Government

-Module 13: AWS SNS, SQS, and SWF (Theory Only)
+Module 13: AWS SNS-SQS and SWF (Theoretical Overview for Government)

-• Simple Notification Service (SNS) – Overview and Use Case for Government
+• Simple Notification Service (SNS): Overview and Use Case for Government

-• Simple Queue Service (SQS) – Overview and Use Case for Government
+• Simple Queue Service (SQS): Overview and Use Case for Government

-• Simple Workflow (SWF) – Overview and Use Case for Government
+• Simple Workflow (SWF): Overview and Use Case for Government

 Requirements